gimoonnam/gimoonnam.github.io/_posts/ImageProcessing/2020-07-01-MertensFusion.md

-## 5. Failure of simple blending and alternative multiresolution blending using image pyramid
+### d.
+Failure of simple blending and alternative multiresolution blending using image pyramid

   It turned out that the simple blending yielded a poor quality image with halos and seams.